-Dallas' Best Bakeries — 10 Sweet Picks From Highland Park to Oak Cliff | PaperCity Magazine
+Dallas' Best Bakeries — 13 Sweet Picks From Highland Park to Oak Cliff

 3120 McKinney Avenue

-The newest kid on the block, San Martin Bakery & Restaurant in Uptown offers a vast selection of pastries, cookies and breads.
+This Uptown bakery and restaurant offers a vast selection of pastries, cookies, and breads.
 There’s a massive space just for baked goods and a small cafe on the left side of the restaurant.

-Walk in and grab a Nutella croissant, eclair, fruit tart, empanada and more any time from 7 am to 8 pm.
-San Martin also makes specialty cakes and pies like Pumpkin for Thanksgiving and a chocolate flan cake.
-As the first United States location and first San Martin outside of Central America, this bakery is definitely a major win for the Dallas bakery scene.
+Walk in and grab a Nutella croissant, eclair, fruit tart, empanada, and more any time from 7 am to 8 pm.
+San Martin also makes specialty cakes and pies like pumpkin for Thanksgiving and a chocolate flan cake.
+As the first United States location and first San Martin outside of Central America, this bakery is a major win for the Dallas bakery scene.

 Haute Sweets Patisserie

-Over in Lake Highlands, Haute Sweets Patisserie is making some great macarons, cakes and cookies.
-They also have a second store at Legacy Hall in Plano.
+Over in Lake Highlands, Haute Sweets Patisserie is making some great macarons, cakes, and cookies.
+They also have a second store in Far North Dallas at Hillcrest Village.
 The space has a display case full of treats as soon as you walk in.
 It’s hard not to want them all.

-Macarons are made in flavors like PB&J, Salted Caramel, birthday cake, red velvet, coconut, cherry almond and more.
-Tarts include key lime, lemon meringue, pecan and several other variations.
+Macarons are made in flavors like PB&J, salted caramel, birthday cake, red velvet, coconut, cherry almond, and more.
+Tarts include key lime, lemon meringue, pecan, and several other variations.
 New Orleans-style beignets are also a hit here.
 You can also order full cakes from 6 inches to 10 inches.
-Flavors range from Italian Cream to Chocolate Truffle.
+Flavors range from Italian cream to chocolate truffle.

 Kessler Baking Studio